Eason’s uses Chief Genesis Laser Diagnostic equipment for pinpoint car repair accuracy.

 Initial Damage Inspection

 The Initial Damage Analysis step involves a thorough inspection of the damaged vehicle.
-This step is often done by the shop estimator, Jerry Fielding and the insurance adjuster/estimator.
+This step is often done by the shop estimator, Kevin Pritchard and the insurance adjuster/estimator.
 A list of the damaged parts is then entered into a computer for final calculations.
-Eason's uses CCC Estimating Systems for state-of-the-art accuracy.
+Eason’s uses CCC Estimating Systems for state-of-the-art accuracy.

 Once the car repair approval has been verified, the computer system generates a parts order list.
-Production Manager, John Nanney reviews the parts order list in detail then orders the parts from the appropriate parts supplier.
+Parts Manager, Jason Eason reviews the parts order list in detail then orders the parts from the appropriate parts supplier.
 When the parts arrive each part is compared to the vehicle to verify correctness.

 Damaged Structural parts are repaired or replaced at this time.
 Master Technician, Rick Vernon utilizes state-of-the-art structural repair and diagnostic equipment.
 Chief EZ Liner and Genesis Computerized Laser measuring systems are used to ensure your vehicle will be repaired to factory specifications.